 Each engine has a published figure, but that assumes the engine is unmodified and in good condition, the distributor is the original type and in good condition, and you are using the original 4-star leaded petrol.
 Meeting all of those is highly unlikely - 4-star is only available in very few outlets, and most engines these days are running with some wear if not an incorrect distributor.
 Even if you did meet all three, the original timing specs were conservative - tolerances between individual engines of the same type meaning some were more likely to pink than others, and the factory selected a 'worst case' figure to limit warranty claims.
 This meant that some engines from new could be run with more advance than the 'book' figure without pinking, to give better performance and economy.
 I found that with a new Marina in the 70s, which I used to set-up using a vacuum gauge.
 But when I got my roadster I found that even on unleaded I couldn't run any more advance than book, so didn't bother using the gauge any more.
 On unleaded, even the higher 97-99 octanes, I found I had to retard slightly from book, and so-called octane-boosting additives didn't make any difference.

 And the upshot?
 Unless you are prepared to spend quite a lot of money and time buying and setting up a programmable ignition system, or on a rolling road, the best you can do is to advance the timing just short of getting pinking at any combination of throttle-opening, revs and load.
 In fact Haynes says "Small readjustments can be beneficial. ... accelerate in top gear from 30 to 50mph and listen for heavy pinking.
 If this occurs, retard the ignition slightly until just the faintest trace of pinking can be heard under these conditions".
 However that's a bit aggressive for me hence backing off until there isn't any, which is unlikely to have negative effect on performance.
 This does mean that if you live in and set-up for Lincolnshire, then when touring in Wales, the Scottish Highlands or the Lake District you are quite likely to get significant pinking from the higher loads of climbing hills.
 You will have to 'play it by ear', and this is where the 25D4 distributor with its vernier adjustment comes in - it is very easy to make small timing adjustments just by twiddling the knurled wheel.
 Typically 10 clicks per degree of adjustment, giving +- 12 degrees from a central position.
-Turning the wheel to make the threaded stud protrude further retards the timing, and turning it to protrude less advances it.
+Turning the knurled wheel to show more thread retards the timing by turning the points plate anti-clockwise hence delaying when the points open, and turning it to show less thread advances it.

 Added December 2009: Out of interest early battery ignition systems used a low tension system which basically had the contact breaker points (the igniter) inside the cylinder, a simple coil with one winding instead of the later type with primary and secondary windings, and no condenser.
 When ignition was required the igniter contacts (inside the cylinder) were opened mechanically, which broke a series circuit, which causes a spark.
 The inductor results in a bigger spark than a simple resistor would, and a condenser is not fitted as the system requires the largest spark possible inside the cylinder.